 The first part of the Train Wreck is not train wreckage, but instead some amazing views of the Cheakamus River.
 This extraordinarily beautiful river crashes violently through here and various viewpoints can be found along the trail.
 After a few amazing viewpoints, the Cheakamus River forces you back towards the train tracks.
 Walk past this bend in the river by keeping well left of, off and away from the train tracks.
 The trail picks up again on the left and descends into the forest again.
 This is the stretch of forest that contains seven train wrecked cars strewn over one kilometre.
 Some perched at the edge of the Cheakamus River, others mangled against trees.
 It is amazing to see the impossibility of where they rest.. with huge trees all around.
 In the decades since they crashed and wrecked here, trees have grown all around.

-A new suspension bridge will be built in November of this year(2014), linking the Whistler Train Wreck trail to Trash Trail on the opposite side of Cheakamus River.
+A new suspension bridge will be built in 2015(specific date still unknown) linking the Whistler Train Wreck trail to Trash Trail on the opposite side of Cheakamus River.
 Pictured below is the location on the Trash Trail side, facing the Train Wreck side where there will soon be a suspension bridge similar, though much smaller than the Cheakamus River one.